greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 *runtime.txt* is used to tell Netlify which version of Python to use when building the site.
 Netlify currently supports versions 2.7, 3.4, 3.5, and 3.6.
 Put the version number (just the number) in this file.
 This number should match the version number of Python in your virtual environment.

-*requirments.txt* Already exists.
+*requirements.txt* Already exists.
 You made it with *pip freeze*.
 But, if you are using Ubuntu you have to edit this file to deal with a bug.
 Look for this line in the file: *pkg-resources==0.0.0*. and delete it.

 **git**